IoT Development Cost in 2026: Complete Breakdown for Apps & Software

 Before Committing?

-1. How long does it take to develop an IoT app or platform?
+How long does it take to develop an IoT solution?

 Timelines depend on what you’re building.
 A simple IoT app that connects to a few sensors or wearables can be developed in around 3–4 months, including testing.
 But once you move into industrial or enterprise IoT, where devices, data pipelines, and analytics come into play, the timeline expands.
 Expect anywhere between 6 to 12 months for a full-scale rollout.
 The real factor is how many integrations and data flows your system manages.
 Planning and early prototyping can speed things up without compromising quality.